google/zetasql/docs/query-syntax.md

 If the expression doesn't have an explicit alias, it receives an implicit alias according to the rules for [implicit aliases][implicit-aliases], if possible.
-Otherwise, the column is anonymous and you cannot refer to it by name elsewhere in the query.
+Otherwise, the column is anonymous and you can't refer to it by name elsewhere in the query.

 ### `SELECT expression.*`